 Now that you have your procedures, project definition document and work plan in place, it is time to go ahead.
 From now on, you will have to apply all of your project management skills with discipline and rigor.
 To find out how your project is progressing in the areas of budget and schedule, you have to review your work plan regularly.
 Do you have to deal with a large project?
 Check its progress out every two weeks.

 And just in case you’re running a large virtual team, things can quickly get messy.
-We are talking about missed deadlines, communication gap, and ineffective teamwork here.
+We are talking about missed deadlines, communication gaps, and ineffective teamwork here.
 Once you get hold of these, only then the creativity can flow.
-To have everyone on the same node, we recommend TeamWeek; the smartest tool to get your team organized and more productive.
+To have everyone on the same node, we recommend SaaS BPM – the productivity tool that tracks the recurring tasks and TeamWeek; the smartest tool to get your team organized and more productive.

 Look for any warning signs such as a budget that is starting to get bigger.
 Do not think that you can just make it up and that’s all.
 This is a warning and you should treat it as such.
 To avoid a huge negative impact, correct these problems as soon as you can.